Trust the process: mapping data-driven reconstructions to informed models using stochastic processes: Applications

 \subsection{Power-law+Peak}

-In order to illustrate the applicability of our approach to more complex --- and of astrophysical interest --- populations, we now present an example built on the \textsc{Power-law+Peak} model\footnote{Details of the \textsc{Power-law+Peak} model are recalled in appendix~\ref{app:pop_model}.} used in \cite{KAGRA:2021duu}.
-Since the focus of these simulations is demonstrating the remapping procedure and measurement errors and selection effects enter only in the initial non-parametric reconstruction, for simplicity we opted for not including them in this example assuming a perfect measurement of all the events generated from the underlying distribution.
+In order to illustrate the applicability of our approach to more complex populations, that are of astrophysical interest, we now present an example built on the \textsc{Power-law+Peak} model\footnote{Details of the \textsc{Power-law+Peak} model are reviewed in appendix~\ref{app:pop_model}.} used in \cite{KAGRA:2021duu}.
+Since the focus of these simulations is to demonstrate the remapping procedure and measurement errors and selection effects enter only in the initial non-parametric reconstruction, we have opted for simplicity to not include them in this example.
+Therefore, we assume a perfect measurement of all the events generated from the underlying distribution.